Our Work

 Nigeria projects

 Our women’s livelihood groups focus on providing women entrepreneurs who have visions to grow their businesses with the training, products and services they need to thrive has set our Bangladesh women’s business centres model apart and has driven their success in recent years.
-Now, we’re piloting a similar approach in Nigeria – building on the learnings and vision of our women entrepreneur partners.
+The RWE Phase 1 was a pilot with similar approach in Nigeria – building on the learnings and vision of our women entrepreneur partners.

 In Nigeria, our focus is on health and wellbeing promotion, linking the social marketing of health and water, sanitation and hygiene (WASH) products and practices to digital health services that support women’s wellbeing and existing health systems.